Diversion is a method of dealing with juveniles who are charged with a minor criminal offense or infraction.

 What are the advantages of Diversion to the juvenile?

-If is worthy to note that the Diversion process is confidential and private, unlike Court proceedings which are public.
-The Diversion Program is also more convenient and less time-consuming than going to Juvenile Court.
+The Diversion process is confidential and private, unlike Court proceedings which are public.
+The Diversion Program is also more convenient and less time-consuming than the formal court process.
 While the Diversion Program normally conducts its meetings in the evening or at a time that is convenient to the youth and his/her family it is important to note that a Diversion Agreement cannot require a juvenile to serve time in detention (jail).